 Legislation Description Relevance to this HMP Environmental Planning and Assessment Act 1979 This Act establishes a system of environmental planning and assessment of development proposals for the State.
 The approval conditions and obligations are incorporated into this HMP.
-Environment Protection and Biodiversity Conservation (EPBC) Act 1999 (Cwth) The main purpose of this Act is to provide for the protection of the environment especially those aspects that are of national environmental importance and to promote ecological sustainable development.
-Not relevant as no NHL, CHL or WHL items Heritage places are listed on the National Heritage List (NHL) for their 'outstanding heritage value to the nation' and are owned by a variety of constituents, including government agencies, organisations or individuals.
+Environment Protection and Biodiversity Conservation (EPBC) Act 1999 (Cwth) Heritage places are listed on the National Heritage List (NHL) for their 'outstanding heritage value to the nation' and are owned by a variety of constituents, including government agencies, organisations or individuals.
 Only items owned or controlled by the Commonwealth that meet the threshold for national heritage listing under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act) are listed on the